 One of the nation’s most beloved urban parks, Central Park is considered by many the true the heart of Manhattan.

 It spans almost 850 acres and is filled with everything from picnic spots and baseball diamonds to works of art.
-It’s also home to attractions like the Central Park Carousel, skating rinks, and more.
+It’s also home to attractions like the Central Park Carousel in the Victorian Gardens, skating rinks, and more.
 Be sure to check out the famous Ramble or spend an afternoon sitting by the lake.

 American Museum of Natural History